hoarse-boy/dotfiles/readme.md

 ### **Update dotfiles from this repo**

-- pulls the latest changes from your Git repository
+- pulls the latest changes from Git repository and apply

 ```sh
 chezmoi update